-If you're a trainee and would like to attend the Association for Clinical Biochemistry and Laboratory Medicine’s Focus event, you can apply for funding from the College.
+If you're a trainee and would like to attend the Association for Clinical Biochemistry and Laboratory Medicine’s (ACB) annual national scientific and education meeting event, you can apply for funding from the College.

-The Professor Freddie Flynn Bursary Prizes award up to four bursaries of up to £600 each for trainees to attend the event, which will be happening at the ICC, Belfast, 13 - 15 May 2020.
+The Professor Freddie Flynn Bursary Prizes award up to four bursaries of up to £600 each for trainees to attend the event, which will be happening at the UKMedLab22 event.

 Who can apply?

 Applicants are accepted from medical or clinical scientist trainees on recognised UK training programmes in either laboratory or clinical aspects of Clinical Biochemistry/Chemical Pathology.
 The award will be made only once to any individual, however unsuccessful applicants may reapply at subsequent rounds.

 What is covered?